 Multiple options are provided as a comma-separated list.
 An ITT4RT client that receives an SDP offer with multiple viewport_ctrl options may include its preferred viewport_ctrl option in the SDP answer.
 If no options are given in the answer, the sender shall use the first option in the list.
 If the recommended_viewport is successfully negotiated as viewport_ctrl, the ITT4RT-Rx client should not use viewport prediction when sending the RTCP feedback (FB) message type ‘Viewport’ to avoid any conflicts with the prediction engine of the ITT4RT-Tx client.
 The ABNF syntax is defined as follows:

-viewport_ctrl = "viewport_ctrl="
+viewport_ctrl = "viewport_ctrl=" vc-value *2 ("," [SP] vc-value)

+vc-value = "0" / "1" / "2"